mhw32/variational-item-response-theory-public/README.md

 The `config.py` file contains several useful global variables.
 Please change the paths there to be suitable to your own use cases.

+## Downloading Data

+I have included the real world data (with exception of Gradescope) in the public Google drive folder: https://drive.google.com/drive/folders/1ja9P5yzeUDyzzm748p5JObAEs_Evysgc?usp=sharing.
+Please unzip the folders in the `DATA_DIR` as specified by the config.

 ## How to Use

 We will walk through a few commands for data processing and training models.